engity-com/bifroest/docs/reference/auditlog/events.md

 # Audit events

-For each enabled audit log, Bifröst writes structured events for security-relevant SSH transitions selected by the active [flow](../flow.md).
-Disabled audit logs discard events without journal side effects.
+For each enabled audit journal, Bifröst writes structured events for security-relevant SSH transitions selected by the active [flow](../flow.md).
+With `auditlog.enabled: false`, even if session recording is enabled, **no audit events or journal files are written**.
 Events contain controlled classifications and technical correlation IDs rather than request contents.

 ## Event model